-- 3.4.1.1 To protect the safety of the public and reduce property damage by directing development, redevelopment or site alteration to locations outside of the hazardous lands and hazardous sites generally shown as Floodplain in Appendix A Toronto and Region Conservation Authority Regulatory Framework with the exception of Special Policy Areas. - 3.4.1.2 To prohibit the following uses on hazardous lands, hazardous sites and Special Policy Areas: - a) uses associated with hospitals, nursing homes, pre-school, school nurseries, daycare and schools, where there is a threat to the safe evacuation of the sick, the elderly, persons with disabilities or the young during an emergency as a result of flooding, failure of floodproofing measures or protection works or erosion; - b) uses associated with essential emergency services such as that provided by fire, police and ambulance stations and electrical substations, that would be impaired during an emergency as a result of flooding, the failure of floodproofing measures and/or protection works or erosion; and - c) uses associated with the manufacture, storage, disposal or treatment of hazardous substances. - 3.4.1.3 To promote and encourage mitigation and remediation works for existing development within hazardous lands and hazardous sites.
+- 3.4.1.1 To protect the safety of the public and reduce property damage by directing development, redevelopment or site alteration to locations outside of the hazardous lands and hazardous sites as generally shown in Appendix A Toronto and Region Conservation Authority Regulatory Framework. - To prohibit the following uses on hazardous lands, hazardous sites and Special Policy Areas: - a) uses associated with hospitals, nursing homes, pre-school, school nurseries, daycare and schools, where there is a threat to the safe evacuation of the sick, the elderly, persons with disabilities or the young during an emergency as a result of flooding, failure of floodproofing measures or protection works or erosion; - b) uses associated with essential emergency services such as that provided by fire, police and ambulance stations and electrical substations, that would be impaired during an emergency as a result of flooding, the failure of floodproofing measures and/or protection works or erosion; - c) uses associated with the manufacture, storage, disposal or treatment of hazardous substances. - To promote and encourage mitigation and remediation works for existing development within hazardous lands and hazardous sites.

-Hazardous Lands and Hazardous Sites
+Hazardous Lands

-Hazardous lands and hazardous sites pose risks to human health and safety and private property due to potential flood impacts and/or unstable slopes and erosion issues.
+Hazardous lands are areas that pose risks to human health and safety and private property due to potential flood impacts and unstable slopes and erosion issues.
 Hazardous lands and hazardous sites are regulated in accordance with the natural hazard policies of the Provincial Policy Statement and the regulations of the Toronto and Region Conservation Authority.
 It is the intent of Markham to direct development, redevelopment and site alteration away from these areas to protect the safety of the public.
-Hazardous lands and hazardous sites are generally designated 'Greenway'.
+Hazardous lands are designated 'Greenway'.